Non-native, invasive plants pose a serious threat to the health of our parks. Find out more about the problem and how you can help!

 Most natural communities support a great variety of native plants and animals.
 Such biodiversity is threatened when a few plant species take over and dominate the herbaceous, shrub, or canopy layers of a forest.

-Overly successful non-native invasive species (NNI) can alter the complex webs of plant/animal associations that have evolved over thousands of years to such a degree plants and animals once familiar to us are eliminated.
-In edge and meadow areas, for example, NNI monocultures can reduce or destroy butterfly populations that can no longer find the native host plants on which their survival depends.
-Recent research has shown that pure monocultures of NNIs can alter soil chemistry or disrupt the growth of the mycorrhizal fungi on which healthy forests depend.
-NNIs are causing significant changes in the composition, structure, and ecosystem function in natural areas.
+Non-native, invasive species (NNIs) can alter the complex webs of plant-animal associations that have evolved over thousands of years to such a degree that plants and animals once familiar to us are eliminated.
+In meadows, for example, NNI monocultures can threaten butterfly populations because they can no longer find the native host plants they depend on for survival.
+In forests, non-native, invasive vines can strangle and smother trees.
+Non-native, invasive shrubs can displace and shade out native plants that provide birds and other wildlife with food and shelter.
+Recent research has shown that NNIs can even alter soil chemistry and disrupt the growth of the mycorrhizal fungi on which healthy forests depend.
+In short, non-native, invasive plants are causing significant changes in the composition, structure, and ecosystem function of our natural areas.

 These plants present the most serious threats to natural areas in Montgomery County, including parkland owned and managed by Montgomery Parks:

-In 1999, Montgomery Parks Forest Ecologist Carole Bergmann created the Weed Warrior volunteer program in response to the non-native invasive plant problem.
-The goal of the program is to educate citizens about identification and management of NNIs.
-So far Weed Warrior volunteers have logged more than 57,000 hours and have made a valuable contribution to the control of non-native invasive vegetation in Montgomery Parks.
+In 1999, Montgomery Parks’ Forest Ecologist Carole Bergmann created the Weed Warrior Volunteer Program in response to the non-native, invasive plant problem.
+The goal of the program is to educate citizens in how to identify NNIs and empower them to help Montgomery Parks’ staff to manage them.
+To date, Weed Warrior volunteers have logged more than 91,000 hours of service and have made an incredible contribution to the control of non-native invasive plants in Montgomery County Parks!

-Remember to log your volunteer hours and update your contact information.
+Please remember to log your volunteer hours and keep your contact information up-to-date.